The Ramblers (draft)

 His men nodded.

-“As a trusted Deuce and a half certified mechanic, Blythe, you will deliver this car to the Hassler Villa and, then, at the Via Salaria fuel depot join a convoy of those trucks headed north to Livorno for demobilization.”
+“You are a trusted Deuce and a half certified mechanic, Blythe, so you will deliver this car to the Hassler Villa and, then, at the Via Salaria fuel depot join a convoy of those trucks headed north to Livorno for demobilization.”

 Buoyantly, Blythe celebrated, “Yes, Sir!”